dazuma/toys/toys/docs/guide.md

 requires *executing Toys* so it can analyze your tool configurations.
 This unfortunately means paying some upfront latency as the Ruby interpreter starts up.
 So you can expect a slight pause when evaluating tab completion for Toys, at least in comparison with most other tab completions.
-(Additionally, while Toys does support JRuby, installing tab completion for Toys on JRuby is not recommended because of JRuby's startup latency.)

 ## Defining tools